anquanscan/sec-tools/README.md

 [AnaisBauer_6_28072021](https://github.com/ana9402/AnaisBauer_6_28072021): OpenClassrooms - Formation "Développeur web" - Projet n°6 "So Pekocko"
 [SniperSQLI](https://github.com/lgferraz/SniperSQLI): Script destinado a encontrar falhas SQLI em sites.
 [Chrome-Autosave-Dump](https://github.com/thenetworkgrinch/Chrome-Autosave-Dump): Dumps the autosave of the given Login Data created by the chrome browser
 [ToolAnalysisResultSheet](https://github.com/JPCERTCC/ToolAnalysisResultSheet): Tool Analysis Result Sheet
+[smsmaster](https://github.com/like-null/smsmaster): SMS Master can preform sms booming and it is made for educational purpose only it works in all the country.